Speaking Schools’ COVID-19 Action Plan

 - Providing parents with credits or refunds for any missed classes as a result of adhering to the above policies.

-Importantly, students will not be required to wear masks – official advice suggests that they are ineffective, provide a false sense of security, and in certain circumstances increase the risk of infection.
-That said, students are still allowed to wear masks at programs.
+Importantly, students will not be required to wear masks – whilst they can be useful for adults when there is widespread community transmission, this is not necessarily true for children (they are often worn incorrectly, provide a false sense of security, and lead to children touching their faces more often).
+That said, students are still allowed to wear masks at programs if their parents would prefer.

 Should anyone present at our programs subsequently test positive, we will let parents of all close contacts know as soon as possible and shut down all physical programs that may have been impacted.